 - A footpath along Jesmond Rd north of Cubberla St, including fixing a dangerous narrow section

-There have been three reported crashes in five years, but locals know that minor accidents and near misses happen many times every year.
+This was a focus for me because this intersection is one of the worst spots for pedestrian safety - there have been three reported crashes in five years, but locals know that minor accidents and near misses happen many times every year.
 One local resident keeps an “accident kit” at home, fearing that it’s only a matter of time until someone is injured.

 Some of the issues are: